Wojciech-Krol/N-Queens-Problem/README.md

 * **Dependency Rule:** Dependencies flow inwards.
 The UI layer depends on the ViewModel, and the ViewModel depends on the Model (Logic).
 The core Model layer is completely independent.
 * **Unidirectional Data Flow (UDF):** The UI state is managed by the ViewModel and exposed as an immutable `StateFlow`.
 The UI observes this flow and can only trigger changes by calling functions on the ViewModel.
 This creates a predictable and easy-to-debug data flow: `Event -> ViewModel -> State -> UI`.
 * **Repository Pattern:** For data persistence (the leaderboard), a `LeaderboardRepository` is used to abstract the data source (`Jetpack DataStore`) from the rest of the app.
 This makes it easy to change the data storage mechanism in the future without affecting the ViewModels.

-This architecture ensures the application is:

-* **Testable:** Each layer can be tested in isolation.
-* **Maintainable:** Code is organized by feature and responsibility, making it easy to understand and modify.
-* **Scalable:** New features can be added without requiring a major refactor of existing code.